 Patients with poorly defined visual symptoms or patients with persistent ocular problems, which remain despite previous ophthalmic and neurological evaluation, are candidates for neuro-ophthalmology evaluation.

 We provide comprehensive diagnosis and treatment for the full spectrum of neuro-ophthalmologic conditions.
-Browse our list of physicians.

 Congratulations to the 184 Penn physicians listed below who were included in Philadelphia Magazine's Top Doctors 2016.